Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Terrestrial Networks

 The LoS probability in a terrestrial environment between the SRSS and Tx or Rx, assuming that the heights of the RSS-equipped building and Rx are below 13 m, can be given by \cite[Table 7.4.2-1]{3gpp38901study}

-where $d_{2D}$ is the 2D separating distance (projected on the ground) between the SRSS and the Tx or Rx, whereas the path-loss for LoS and NLoS links are given as follows \cite[Table 7.4.1-1]{3gpp38901study}: and
+where $d_{2D}$ is the 2D separating distance (projected on the ground) between the SRSS and the Tx or Rx, whereas the path loss for LoS and NLoS links is given as follows \cite[Table 7.4.1-1]{3gpp38901study}: and

 where

 $d_{3D}$ is the 3D Tx-SRSS or SRSS-Rx separation distance in meters, $f$ is the carrier frequency in GHz, $X$ is a log-normal random variable denoting the shadow fading, with standard deviation $\sigma = 4$ dB and $\sigma = 7.8$ dB for LoS and NLoS links, respectively, and $H_{x}$ denotes the SRSS/Rx height.
 Specifically, for the Tx-SRSS link, $H_{x} = H_{RSS}$, where $H_{RSS}$ is the height of the building coated with the RSS, while for the SRSS-Rx link, $H_{x} = H_{Rx}$, with $H_{Rx}$ is the Rx height.